 Peace be with you!
 As the Father has sent me, so send I you.

-So send I you to labor unrewarded,
+So send I you to hearts made hard by hatred,

 To eyes made blind because they will not see,

 To spend, tho’ it be blood, to spend and spare not-

 So send I you to taste of Calvary.

 There is some nature of Calvary in every act of witness and service for Christ.
 Not everything we do for God is unpleasant, but in everything we do rightly for Him there is an element of self-denial.
 If we do not deny self, we will not follow Christ in our spirit.
 We may seem to follow Him in the eyes of others, but eventually some aspect of self will leak out and “spoil the broth.”